 It’s not a holiday!

-Although this is not a public holiday there are many public events that you can attend on this National Day of Prayer.
+This is not a public holiday.
+But there are many public events that you can attend on this National Day of Prayer.

 You will find many venues of public gatherings open to you with no disruption to any road closures or lack of transport services.